bohlinger/wavy/docs/installing.rst

       WAVY_DIR=/home/patrikb/wavy/
       WAVY_CONFIG=/home/patrikb/wavy/config/

-#. cp config files to WAVY_CONFIG and remove the .default suffix

-#. edit config files
+#. prepare config files

-   --> edits done in tutorial
+   Copy config files to WAVY_CONFIG and remove the .default suffix.
+Now edit the config files you will be using --> edits done in tutorial